-English country style emphasizes coziness and our relationship with nature.
-Elements are drawn from English country homes that often feature steep, thatched roofs, manicured grounds and effusive gardens.
+English country style emphasizes coziness and a relationship with nature.
+Elements are drawn from English country homes that often feature steep thatched roofs, manicured grounds, and effusive gardens.

 The decor can be casual or formal, and the focus is on function rather than flair.
-Furniture is traditionally styled and the rooms are full of color.
-Whether the home is a small cottage or sprawling estate, English county decorating exudes warmth, comfort and a love for family.
+Furniture is traditionally-styled and the rooms are full of color.
+Whether the home is a small cottage or sprawling estate, English country decorating exudes warmth, comfort, and a love for family.

 Furniture styles are traditional, such as Queen Anne or Victorian.
 Sofas and chairs tend to be deep-seated and upholstered with patterned fabrics.
 Display racks, built-in bookshelves, and china cabinets throughout the home show off treasured items and family heirlooms such as straw baskets and tea sets.
 This style emphasizes the functionality of furniture and pieces tend to be well-worn yet sturdy.
 Second-hand furniture can be painted and then sanded lightly to give it a distressed look.

 The predominant furniture material is wood.
 The wood can be light, dark-colored, or even painted, stenciled, and distressed.
 Tables, dressers, and bookshelves are typically made of oak, mahogany, or pine.
 Furniture accents, such as the handles on drawers, are to be made of brass.